payamparvizi/Crazyflie_RL/README.md

 The [crazyflie_env.py](./crazyflie_env/crazyflie_env.py) file defines the environment used for training with the PPO algorithm.
 It includes the ```reset()```, ```step()``` , and ```render()```  functions, supporting both ```simulation```  and ```real``` environments.
 This file specifies the observation space, action space, and reward function, all of which can be customized based on the task.

+## Contact

+If you have any questions, feel free to email pparv056@uottawa.ca